Kao Chia-yu

 Kao Chia-yu (高嘉瑜 (Gāo Jiāyú); born 17 October 1980) is a Taiwanese politician and a member of the Democratic Progressive Party (DPP).
 She was elected to the National Assembly in 2005.
 Upon assuming office, she became the youngest person to ever be seated in that legislative body.
 Between 2010 and 2020, Kao was a Taipei City Councillor.
 She was elected to the Legislative Yuan in 2020.

 Early life and education

-Born in Keelung on 17 October 1980, Kao is the eldest in the family, with a sister and a brother.
-Her parents own a provision store.
+Kao was born in Keelung, Taiwan, on 17 October 1980.
+She has a younger sister and brother.
+Her father is the owner of a department store in Keelung.

 After graduating from the prestigious Taipei First Girls' High School, Kao studied law at National Taiwan University (NTU) and earned a Bachelor of Laws (LL.B.) and a master's degree in national development and political science.
 As a student at NTU, she became the 14th president of the NTU Student Association.

 Political career

 Kao became an assistant of Legislative Yuan member Luo Wen-jia.
 She later won the 2005 National Assembly election and became the youngest member of the National Assembly in Republic of China history.

 In the 2010 local elections, Kao was elected councillor of Taipei City, and was re-elected twice in 2014 and 2018.

 She was initially nominated by the DPP to run for the 2008 legislative election, representing Taipei City District 6, but was replaced by Luo Wen-jia, after President Chen Shui-bian returned to lead the Democratic Progressive Party as chairman.
 In 2015, she protested DPP's decision not to nominate any candidate for the Neihu and Nangang district for the 2016 election.
 Kao defeated Lee Yen-hsiu in the 2020 legislative election, but lost to Lee in 2024.

 She would occasionally sing in the public, but some netizens found her singing voice being terrible.
 During the 2024 Taiwan general elections, she was even requested by William Lai (The presidential candidate of DPP) not to sing during the election campaign.